Benefits of Anxiety Art

-Anxiety is one of the most prevalent children’s mental health issues with the average age of onset for anxiety disorders being 6 years of age (Merikangas et al., 2010).
+Anxiety Art is a powerful strategy for building resilience in kids.
+Today, anxiety is one of the most prevalent children’s mental health issues with the average age of onset for anxiety disorders being 6 years of age (Merikangas et al., 2010).
 Anxiety consists of many specific disorders including panic, OCD, specific phobias, PTSD, and social, separation, and generalized anxiety.
 When dealing with trauma we are often dealing with symptoms of Post-Traumatic Stress Disorder, which is an anxiety disorder.
 Our treatment plans will likely, at some point, need to address issues of anxiety.

 Regardless of type of anxiety disorder, what matters in treatment is the process that happens, not so much the content of the worry.
 Whether the child is having worries about tripping in front of her class, seeing spiders, or needs to check the locks on the house six times before leaving, the mechanism at work is the same.
 The child is avoiding situations that: bring up feelings of uncomfortableness and uncertainty; is looking for reassurance; parents reassure and reassure again; it is not enough; and worries spiral out of control.
 We need to intervene to address the process, which is to empower the child to take charge of these worries.
 No one can do it for them.

 There are many resources available to clinicians and families who are supporting children with anxiety (see resource list below this blog).
 One of the first steps in dealing with anxiety is externalizing the issue and relabeling anxiety (Chansky, 2004; Clark & Garland, 2009; Peters, 2013; and Wilson & Lyons, 2013).
+This is where anxiety art comes into play.
 Everything from taming your worry dragons, to squishing your worry bugs, to standing up to your worry monsters, are identified as ways to help children take charge of their fears and worries that are often interfering with their day to day life (Image 1).

 For years I have been working with children, their families, and anxiety.
 Early on in my work, a 10-year-old girl taught me about being a warrior rather than a worrier (Image 2).
 This is such a great idea and one that is now in book form (Peters, 2013).
 In keeping with this theme, we will explore further how warriors can be supported with the arts.
 The following section highlights a range of expressive arts-based interventions that can be combined with a comprehensive treatment approach to dealing with anxiety in children.